If you drink Vermont milk, or eat Vermont apples or vegetables, it's likely that you have foreign workers to thank. But do you know any?

 This episode is not meant to be an exhaustive account of Vermont’s migrant labor economy, or its challenges or shortcomings.
 Instead, we’re just going to meet a few people.
 And you’re going to hear pretty quickly that being a “migrant worker” is not a one-size-fits-all experience.

-John Gooden, who works at Harlow Farm in Westminster, doesn’t even like that word, migrant.
+John Gooden, who travels from Jamaica to work at Harlow Farm in Westminster, doesn’t even like that word, migrant.

 “Migrant, it’s like you run away.
 And you have nowhere to stay,” he says.
 “They give us a little piece of paper, so if the cops stop us on the road, you can show the paper.
 And [they] say, ‘Oh, these guys are legal.’”